Rekord/rekord-angular/README.md

     // Call GET to REST API to return the task specified in URL
     task: NeuroResolve.fetch( 'task', '{taskId}' ),

+    // Create new task & save it
+    task: NeuroResolve.create( 'task', {name: 'New Task'} ),

+    // Create new unsaved task (equivalent of calling new Task)
+    task: NeuroResolve.create( 'task', {name: 'New Task'}, true ),

     // Make an AJAX call to the given URL and return all results
     tasks: NeuroResolve.query( 'task', '/api/task/retired' ),